Roxas Boulevard: Route description

+Roxas Boulevard in Baclaran, Parañaque.
+This section south of EDSA is classified under N61 highway.

 Roxas Boulevard starts at the junction with Katigbak Parkway and Padre Burgos Avenue at Rizal Park in Manila as a continuation of Bonifacio Drive.
 The road passes through many tall buildings, restaurants, banks, monuments, and other establishments as it curves along Manila Bay.
 The United States Embassy is located near Rizal Park.
-A kilometer south are the headquarters of Bangko Sentral ng Pilipinas (BSP) and Philippine Navy in the Malate district of Manila.
-After the BSP compound, the boulevard enters Pasay, passing through the Cultural Center of the Philippines (CCP Complex) and Star City.
+A kilometer south are the complex of Bangko Sentral ng Pilipinas (BSP) and Philippine Navy in the Malate district of Manila.

+The boulevard enters Pasay and becomes landlocked that continues until its terminus at Manila–Cavite Expressway (CAVITEX/E3) which is also known as Coastal Road after passing the BSP complex where the Cultural Center of the Philippines (CCP Complex) and Star City are seen.
 It then intersects with Gil Puyat Avenue and Jose W. Diokno Boulevard, where it ascends through the Gil Puyat Flyover.
 It then parallels Macapagal Boulevard.
-It ascends again to intersect Epifanio de los Santos Avenue (EDSA) through the flyover of the same name; there, the route number transitions from N120/AH26, a secondary road, to N61, a primary road.
-A few meters after passing EDSA, it enters Parañaque, continues into a straight route until it ends on an intersection with MIA Road and Seaside Drive, where the road continues south as the Manila–Cavite Expressway (CAVITEX/E3), which is also known as Coastal Road.
+At a halfway of the boulevard's landlocked section, it ascends again to intersect Epifanio de los Santos Avenue (EDSA) through the flyover of the same name; there, the route number transitions from N120/AH26, a secondary road, to N61, a primary road.
+After passing EDSA, it enters Parañaque, continues into a straight route until it ends on an intersection with MIA Road and Seaside Drive, where the road continues south as CAVITEX.